 Atomic Visualization of Bulk and Surface Superconductivity in Weyl Semimetal γ-PtBi2

-• A bulk superconductor hosting intrinsic surface superconductivity provides a unique platform to study Majorana bound states.
-The superconductor, trigonal γ-PtBi2, is a promising candidate, as surface superconducting gaps and topological surface states have been observed.
-However, the simultaneous presence of bulk and surface superconductivity has not been resolved.
-Here, we directly visualize coexisting bulk and surface superconducting gaps in trigonal PtBi2 by using ultra-low-temperature scanning tunneling microscopy/spectroscopy.
-The bulk gap is Δ ~ 0.053 meV with a critical temperature (Tc) ~ 0.5 K and a critical field below 0.01 T, accompanied by a vortex lattice and bound states, yielding a coherence length of ~200 nm.
-Remarkably, certain surface regions show a much larger gap of Δ ~ 0.42 meV, persisting up to Tc ~ 3 K and surviving magnetic fields up to 2 T, yet lacking a static vortex lattice.
-This coexistence of robust surface and bulk superconductivity establishes γ-PtBi2 as a unique platform for investigating the interplay between bulk and surface Cooper pairings in superconducting topological materials.
+• A bulk superconductor hosting intrinsic surface superconductivity provides a unique platform for exploring Majorana bound states.
+Trigonal γ-PtBi2, a superconductor, is a promising candidate, as both surface superconducting gaps and topological surface states have been observed.
+However, the simultaneous presence of bulk and surface superconductivity has remained unresolved.
+In this study, we directly visualize coexisting bulk and surface superconducting gaps in trigonal PtBi2 using ultra-low-temperature scanning tunneling microscopy/spectroscopy.
+The bulk gap, 𝛥, is ∼0.053 meV, with a critical temperature (TC) of ∼0.5 K and a critical field below 0.01 T, accompanied by a vortex lattice and vortex bound states and yielding a coherence length of ∼200 nm.
+Remarkably, certain surface regions exhibit a much larger gap (𝛥) of ∼0.42 meV, persisting up to a TC value of ∼3 K and surviving magnetic fields of up to 2 T, yet lacking a static vortex lattice.
+This coexistence of robust surface and bulk superconductivity establishes γ-PtBi2 as a unique platform for exploring the interplay between bulk and surface Cooper pairings in topological superconductors.

 • Article Text